houcharlie/academic-kickstart/content/home/projects.md

 ### Current Projects

-* [Professor Miklos Racz](http://mracz.princeton.edu/) and I are working on new algorithms and theoretical guarantees for algorithms that retrieve temporal information in random graphs.
+* [Professor Miklos Racz](http://mracz.princeton.edu/) and I are working on new algorithms and theoretical guarantees for retrieving temporal information from graphs.
 * [Professor Yuxin Chen](http://www.princeton.edu/~yc5/) and I are working on analyzing the optimization landscape of simple ResNets.